https://www.mble.org/ will undergo brief maintenance. 00:00

 Exam Scores

-• As set out in Regulation 4 to Rule 8.08, a total score of at least 260 is required to pass the Missouri bar examination.
+• As set out in Regulation 4 to Rule 8.08, a total score of at least 260 on Legacy UBE or a total score of 610 on NextGen UBE is required to pass the Missouri bar examination.

 • For additional information, review the FAQS and this Explanation of Score Report.